boraxpr/boraxpr.github.io/src/content/posts/thaitechquality.md

 ## Fast forward: our tech job landscape

-Years later, many of those avoidance patterns persist, now institutionalized through new titles.
+Years later, the same avoidance patterns show up again, this time institutionalized as career tracks.

-Tester.
+- Tester
-Business analyst.
+- Business analyst
-Project manager.
+- Project manager
-System analyst.
+- System analyst
-AI engineer.
+- AI engineer
-Even architect.

-Not all.
-But often.
+- Architect
+- And more

+These roles are legitimate when they stay connected to engineering reality.

+The problem starts when they become **escape hatches from responsibility**, while still controlling direction.

-The result is familiar: people directing implementation without having to carry the cost of executing it.
+People end up directing implementation without having to carry the cost of executing it.

-And the cycle feeds itself.
+And once that structure exists, it reinforces itself.

-These are also the people pushing cargo-cult narratives:
+Within those structures, cargo-cult narratives thrive:

 - “Developers will be replaced by AI”
 - “Just use AI”
 - “Coding won’t matter anymore”

-We are not San Francisco.
+We are not San Francisco, and pretending otherwise only keeps us stuck.
-We are not even close.

 ## Compare this with the US reality

-In the US, many managerial roles are held by people who:
+In healthier tech ecosystems, many managerial roles are held by people who:
-- Can execute the project themselves if needed

 - Have shipped real systems
-- Know exactly where things break
+- Understand where things usually break
+- Can drop into the weeds when necessary
-- Give concrete, implementation-level guidance to avoid known failure modes
+- Give implementation-level guidance instead of slogans

+Not all of them.
+There is plenty of fluff there too,
+but there is a larger share of people who have actually done the work.

+It is not perfect.
+They have cargo cult behavior too.
+The difference is that more people recognize it when it shows up.

+The idea exists in Thailand, but it is rarely discussed openly, and almost never named.

 In Thailand, not always, but often, direction stops at “go do [buzzword].”

+Meanwhile:

-Testers often code.
+- Testers frequently write code.
-Architects are battle-tested engineers.
+- Architects are usually engineers who have survived multiple failures.
-AI engineers are top-tier developers who moved into a specialized domain.
+- AI engineers tend to be strong developers who later moved into a specialized domain.

-I recently saw a US AI engineer post this:
+I came across a comment from an AI engineer that summed it up:

 > “I wish I weren’t an AI engineer.
 > The pay isn’t much better than dev,
-> but the job is still dev + ops + ambiguous requirements.”
+> but the job is still dev plus ops plus unclear requirements.”

-That tells you everything.
+That line says a lot.

 AI engineering there is not a shortcut.
-It is a tax on already-strong engineers.
+It is extra responsibility stacked on people who already know how to build.

 ## Thailand’s AI illusion

-In Thailand, “AI engineer” often means:
+In Thailand, too many “AI engineer” roles are built around optics instead of engineering.

-- Studied abroad
+The selection criteria often look like:

-- Good English
+- Polished English
-- Excellent slides
+- Beautiful slides
-- Fluent in buzzwords
+- Fluency in buzzwords
-- Weak fundamentals

-They create milestones they do not understand, validated by LLM output they cannot evaluate.
+- Comfort presenting to executives

+But when it comes to fundamentals, things fall apart.

+Roadmaps get written that the authors cannot execute.
+Milestones are “validated” by LLM answers they do not know how to evaluate.

-This is not innovation.
+That is not innovation.
-It is theater.
+That is theater.

-And management loves it, because it looks modern and requires no technical accountability.
+Leadership often ends up rewarding the theater, because it is easier to measure slide decks and demos than real technical resilience.

 ## Reality check

-Even if AI eliminated all coding jobs in San Francisco tomorrow,
+Even if AI wiped out a lot of coding jobs in Silicon Valley tomorrow,
-it would not eliminate them in Thailand for years.
+it would not wipe them out in Thailand anytime soon.

-Why?

-Because we already lack enough people who can:
+Because we still do not have enough people who can:

 - Debug deeply
+- Trace problems across systems
-- Own systems end to end
+- Own outcomes end to end
-- Take responsibility for failure
+- Take responsibility when things break

 AI does not replace absence.
-It amplifies capability that already exists.
+AI amplifies capability that already exists.

+If you cannot reason about systems, AI only helps you produce wrong answers faster.

 ## If we want to move forward